 The global pandemic has thrown education and educators into the ‘deep end’ in a ‘sink or swim’ dilemma.
 Faculty and teachers around the globe are being challenged to migrate into virtual teaching with little preparation and few educational tools.
-After searching for a platform to create and deliver the content on top of Zoom (which is a video conference tool) and found not suitable alternative, we identified an unmet global market need.
+After searching for a platform to create and deliver the content on top of Zoom (which is a video conference tool) and finding no suitable alternative, we identified an unmet global market need.

 The pandemic has created a step-function disruption across every level of education including executive education.
-We believe from this point forward; on-line and distance learning will be an integral part of all educational instruction.
+We believe from this point forward; online and distance learning will be an integral part of all educational instruction.
 Our sophisticated teaching system delivers dynamic yet seamless classes in this new medium, an essential capability that achieves the highest possible level of engagement with the best learning outcomes.

 Using the techniques and processes of Global New Product Development that they teach, The Three Amigos and four of their students, are working on testing their MVP concept in their summer class at Hult.
 Key metrics (e.g. analytics on student engagement, instructor efficiency, amount of content taught, ease of preparing and delivering the lectures, etc.) saw, observed, and measured.
 The results were analyzed and the platform was further redefined.
-A road map for further improvements was developed with the goal of making the learnings and the platform globally available for on-line instructors.
+A road map for further improvements was developed with the goal of making the learnings and the platform globally available for online instructors.

-Develop and deliver a unique methodology and easy to use omni-channel platform which will ensure excellence in both the virtual education channel and in the blended on-line and on-campus classes scenarios.
-Both of which we anticipate will be part of the new normal in the post-pandemic world for Undergraduate, Graduate and Executive Education programs.
+Develop and deliver a unique methodology and easy-to-use omnichannel platform which will ensure excellence in both the virtual education channel and in the blended online and on-campus classes scenarios.
+Both of which we anticipate will be part of the new normal in the post-pandemic world for Undergraduate, Graduate, and Executive Education programs.